Caitlin-cooling/CV/README.md

 **MoveGB** (October 2017 - September 2018)
 *Quality Assurance*
 Responsible for manual testing of web and app features before release.
-Combined with my role of leading the Support Team, I was responsible for updating the team on any changes in the product.
+Combined with my role of leading the Support Team, I was accountable for updating the team on any changes in the product.

 **MoveGB** (October 2016 - October 2017)
 *Support Team Member*